-For more than 40 years the Delaware County Women, Infants and Children’s Program (WIC) has been providing valuable nutrition counseling, breastfeeding support, nutritious foods and referrals to thousands of families.
+For 45 years the Delaware County Women, Infants and Children’s Program (WIC) has been providing valuable nutrition counseling, breastfeeding support, nutritious foods and referrals to thousands of families.
 WIC’s mission is to improve the health and well-being of this population during critical stages of growth and development as well as to improve their long-term health.

 Supporting WIC is money well spent.
 Nationally, half the infants born in the United States rely on WIC to give them a healthy start.
 For every dollar invested in them, three are saved in health care costs in the baby’s first year of life.